tla/stemmaweb/README.md

 Stemmaweb is a web application for viewing and manipulating text traditions based on the [Stemmarest](http://dhuniwien.github.io/tradition_repo/) data model.

+## Production version

+Note that this branch is a development version of Stemmaweb!
+For the code currently running in production at https://stemmaweb.net/stemmaweb/, please consult the `master` branch of this repository.

+## Current development

 **Table of Contents**

 - [Overview](#overview)